rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/352_upload-files-from-device.md

 ### Batch Upload
-You can upload logs collected from a device (like dmesg, journalctl, rosbags etc.) to rapyuta.io.
+You can upload logs collected from a device (like dmesg, journalctl, rosbags, etc.) to rapyuta.io.
 It lets you:

 * *Save* logs for future reference.
-The logs are saved to the cloud storage.
+The logs are saved to cloud storage.
 * *Process* and *analyze* logs for insights as per your requirements.

 The log data can be text, images, or videos.
 You can upload